Slow Cooker Corned Beef Recipe

 - Cook on low for 6-8 hours.
 Corned beef should not be cooked on high.
 It will result in chewy corned beef!

-- 1 hour before serving, add sliced cabbage.
+- 1 hour before serving, remove onion, garlic and celery.
+Discard.
+Add sliced cabbage.
 Stir into broth and cover for the remaining hour.

 - When ready to serve, slice the corned beef against the grain and enjoy.